Lara Dickenmann

-Lara Joy Dickenmann (born 27 November 1985) is a Swiss footballer.
+Lara Joy Dickenmann (born 27 November 1985) is a Swiss former footballer who played as a midfielder or full-back.
 She played for German club VfL Wolfsburg and with French club Olympique Lyonnais.
 She is a versatile footballer who can play as a midfielder or a full-back on either side of the field.
 She formerly played on the college level at the Ohio State University breaking many records and earning several player honors.
 In 2008, Dickenmann departed the university and joined D1 Féminine club Lyon.

 Dickenmann is also a member of the Switzerland women's national football team.
 She starred for the national team at youth level and made her senior debut in August 2002 at the age of 16 against France, scoring in a 2–1 defeat.

 Career

 Youth career

 Dickenmann was born in the town of Kriens located in the Canton of Lucerne.
 She began her career with the boy's section of local outfit SC Kriens spending seven years at the club.
 In 2000, she joined DFC Sursee.
 Dickenmann gained notice for her performance with her national team's youth sides helping the Swiss U-19 team reach the 2002 and 2004 UEFA Women's Under-19 Championship and winning three league championships and two league cups with Sursee.
 For her efforts during the 2003–04 season, Dickenmann was named the Swiss Player of the Year.